Does Homeowners Insurance Cover Power Surges?

 Contact your insurer's claims department

-Call your insurer's 24/7 claims line or start the claim through its app.
-State Farm, Allstate and most major carriers let you file by phone, app or online portal.
+File through your insurer's app, online portal or 24/7 claims line.
+State Farm, Allstate and most major carriers accept all three.
 Provide the date, time and suspected cause of the surge.

 3. 3